Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 My name is Tony Lamidi.
 I am a student at code institute, studying Diploma in software engineering.

 This is my first read me and that means this is my first project.
 My project is about a sweet bread house.
+It is about a bakery in London.
 In a nut shell, a bakery house, where they produce sweet bread.
-This is about a bakery outlet I was running here in London.
+I happened to run the bakery at a time in London as the bakery manager and owner.
+The bread was a little bit different, it was a sweet bread with considerable amount of sugar and butter and margerine among other things.
 The bakery House was situated on 163, camberwell new road, London.
 Se15 5qj.
-The is about the bakery product, our mission, the equipments, and our environment.
+ The is about the bakery pride, our products, our mission, the equipments, and our environment couple with our ingredients.
+Closing hours, and our presence in the social media.
 What make the bakery outlet unique was the sweetness in the bread.
-This in a way targeted largely some group of people, africans.
-The whole set up was very significant in general to the targeted community.
+This in a way targeted largely some group of people, african, caribbean set of people, and other groups.
+The whole set up was very significant in general to the targeted communities.
 The design is a simple one.
 With a picture of a loaf sliced

+The project is a one page project

 I have the main heading that reads, " SWEET BREAD HOUSE".
 This is under h1 heading.
 Along side it are three anchors that tend to link to local page and server, html files.
-Nav element is a great grand parent to anchor that is wrapped inside the list element. wrap around the 3 anchors it all the three anchors
+Nav element is a great grand parent to anchor that is wrapped inside the list element.
+This also wrapped inside the unordered list element 'ul'.

-The heading h1, is allign to the top left.
-And the anchor links are allign to the right.
+The heading h1, is alligned to the top left.
+And the anchor links are alligned to the right.
+This is made possible in the style sheet by invoking floating left and floating right on the h1 element handle and the ul element respectfully.

+The design is followed by the picture of a sliced bread , and part of the slice is cut into two.
+This serve as the main picture.
+In the style sheet, the height and width were assigned accordingly.

+h2 heading followed after.
+This is captioned, reason for loving us.
+That is to say, why we are unique. p paragraph explaining our stand in been one of the best bakery followed.
+Both the h2 and the p elements characteristics were defined in the style sheet.
+Their font sizes , boldness in terms of font weight and their respective positioning were contained in the style sheet.
+Another picture depicting people coming into the shop to purchase bread also featured. `The second picture was positioned under the first picture to the right by using the top and left codes with values in percentages

+The headings two in numbers, and the 2 paragraphs that follows touched on our mission and our products.

+The second pair of the h2 and p element are positioned right , side be side with the first pair of h2 and p elements.

+The codes used to move h2 and p element in between our mission and our products, are codes positioning relatively, top, and left options and the display inline option.
+The code used are top, left, position, and display codes.

+Equipments and ingredients lists are next in the design.
+Both list are wraped inside unordered list, Ttwo sets of list are placed side by side. v the pair also sits side by sides

+Next in the design are the unordered lists of codethe display with the value of

 position command  and text allign, padding margin, floating right, font -family, text-weight, height, width are deployed to position the anchor links, and the main heading in the positions